 Once the thesis/project is considered ready to defend, the supervisor works with the student and members of the committee to set a date, time, and location for the defense meeting.
-At least 25 working days prior to the date of the defense (i.e., 25 days not including the date of submission, the date of defense, holidays, or weekends), the supervisor completes the PhD Oral Examination Form and submits it to Cultural Studies (firstname.lastname@example.org) for coordination of the details with SGSPA.
+At least 25 working days prior to the date of the defense (i.e., 25 days not including the date of submission, the date of defense, holidays, or weekends), the supervisor completes the SGSPA PhD Oral Examination Form and submits it to Cultural Studies (email@example.com) for coordination of the details with SGSPA.
 If you are not sure how to complete this form, please refer to our Guide or contact firstname.lastname@example.org with questions.

 In addition to the supervisory committee, the PhD defense requires an internal examiner from Queen's but from outside the program (the "internal/external"), an external examiner from outside the university, and a Chair (appointed by SGSPA).
 The internal/external examiner can be someone who is affiliated with Cultural Studies, but would represent their home department.
 This examiner cannot have been on the student's committee otherwise.
 Do not hesitate to consult email@example.com if you have any questions about proper composition of the examining committee.

 The chair is appointed by SGSPA and conducts the defense in accordance with the policies and procedures of the School of Graduate Studies and Postdoctoral Affairs.